Jeordman/week5jeordin-review/README.md

 This file structure will be good for you to memorize.
-The orginization of my files in this situation is close to optimal
+The organization of my files in this situation is close to optimal